A school emergency is every teacher's and parent’s nightmare. But there is a lot you can do to help make sure things run as smoothly as possible.

 When a school emergency happens

-Parents: during an emergency, your first instinct will be to go to the school, but it may not wise or safe to do so.
+Parents: during an emergency, your first instinct will be to go to the school, but it may not be wise or safe to do so.
 Tune in to your local radio station for advice and for details of the arrangements your council has made for letting parents know when to collect their children.
 Call the school or the council to see how parents can best co-operate.

 Teachers: during an emergency, roles should be clear from the emergency plan.
 Try to remain calm and organised so that the children feel secure.
 Make sure you know what to do and give clear and simple instructions to those in your care.